 The sample above is an experimental piece of Cable Chain stitch worked in a variety of unusual threads.
 Unusual in the sense that they are threads embroiderers would not necessarily normally select.
 The top is a hand dyed crochet cotton that is the same thickness as cotton perle#5.
 Second down is a fine knitting yarn.
 The dark blue line in the middle of the sample is also a knitting yarn.
 The line of stitching second from the bottom is a hand dyed crochet cotton.
 The bottom line a knitting cotton.

-How to work Cable Chain stitch
+How to work Cable Chain Stitch

 Bring the needle up through the fabric on the line you want to work.

+Point the needle back into the hole it emerged from.
 Push the thread down the shaft of the needle, so the loop sits close to the fabric.
 You want a firm but not tight loop around the needle.

 Pull the thread through the fabric and you have created your first cable chain stitch.

 Repeat these steps along the line working a row from the top down.